kilgoretrout1985/yadiskapi-shbr/README.md

     ```

 3)  Run `tox` or `pytest` to test your setup.
 Everything should be green at this point.
+    You can also run `locust` for load testing.

 4)  Run web-server with this command:
     ```